 The current members of the Boards of Directors of the Bank and the Company are identical.
 Meetings of the Company's and the Bank's Boards of Directors are generally held eight times per year.
 In those months when the Boards of Directors do not meet, the Boards' Executive and Risk Committee meets.
-During the fiscal year ended June 30, 2023, the Board of Directors of the Company held nine meetings and the Board of Directors of the Bank held nine meetings.
-During fiscal year 2023, no incumbent director attended fewer than 75% of the aggregate of the total number of meetings of each Board and the total number of meetings held by the committees of each Board on which committees he or she served during the period in which he or she served.
+During the sixmonth transition period ended December 31, 2023, the Board of Directors of the Company held five meetings and the Board of Directors of the Bank held five meetings.
+During the sixmonth transition period ended December 31, 2023, no incumbent director attended fewer than 75% of the aggregate of the total number of meetings of each Board and the total number of meetings held by the committees of each Board on which committees he or she served during the period in which he or she served.

-The Company's Board of Directors has the following standing committees, which are summarized below: Audit Committee; Compensation Committee; Executive and Risk Committee; Governance and Nominating Committee; Asset/Liability Committee; and Mergers and Acquisitions Committee.
+The Company's Board of Directors has the following standing committees, which are summarized below: Audit Committee, Compensation and Human Capital Committee, Executive and Risk Committee, Governance and Nominating Committee, Asset/Liability Committee, and Mergers and Acquisitions Committee.

 Audit Committee.
-The Audit Committee is currently comprised of Directors Kendall (Chair), Biesecker, Koontz, McFarland and Switzer, each of whom is "independent," as independence for audit committee members is defined in the NASDAQ Listing Rules.
+The Audit Committee is currently comprised of Directors Kendall (Chair), Koontz, McFarland and Switzer, each of whom is "independent," as independence for audit committee members is defined in the NASDAQ Listing Rules.
 The Company's Board of Directors has determined that each of Ms. Kendall and Mr. Switzer is an "audit committee financial expert," as defined in Item 407(d)(5) of SEC Regulation S-K.

-The Audit Committee operates under a written charter adopted by the Company's Board of Directors, a copy of which is available on the Company's website, located at www.htb.com, by clicking "Investor Relations," then "Corporate Information" and then "Governance Documents."
+The Audit Committee operates under a written charter adopted by the Company's Board of Directors, a copy of which is available on the Company's website, located at www.htb.com, by clicking "Investor Relations," then "Corporate Governance" and then "Documents & Charters."
 The Audit Committee is appointed by the Company's Board of Directors to provide assistance to the Board in fulfilling its oversight responsibility relating to: the integrity of the Company's consolidated financial statements and the accounting and financial reporting processes; the systems of internal accounting and financial controls; compliance with legal and regulatory requirements and the Company's policies; the annual independent audits of the Company's consolidated financial statements and internal control over financial reporting; the independent auditors' qualifications and independence; the performance of the Company's internal audit department and independent auditors; and any other areas of potential financial risk to the Company specified by its Board of Directors.
 The Audit Committee also is responsible for hiring, retaining and terminating the Company's independent auditors.
 In addition, the Audit Committee reviews, at least annually, the Company's Code of Ethics and Conduct.
-The Audit Committee met 11 times in fiscal 2023.
+The Audit Committee met four times during the six-month transition period ended December 31, 2023.

-Compensation Committee.
-The Compensation Committee is currently comprised of Directors Koontz (Chair), James, Lowe and Williams, each of whom is an "independent director," as that term is defined in the NASDAQ Listing Rules.
+Compensation and Human Capital Committee.
+The Compensation and Human Capital Committee (the "Compensation Committee") is currently comprised of Directors Koontz (Chair), James, Lowe and Williams, each of whom is an "independent director," as that term is defined in the NASDAQ Listing Rules.
 The Compensation Committee is responsible for reviewing and evaluating executive compensation and administering the Company's compensation and benefit programs.
 The Compensation Committee also is responsible for: